wangd12rpi/FinLoRA/rebuttal/2_kedD.md

 performs worse on TFNS, Headline, FiNER, and FNXL.
 We suspect the problem comes from differences in task format and objective.
 Even with balanced sampling, the model struggles to optimize for very different objectives at the same time.

-Overall performance drops slightly when tasks are merged.
+Overall, performance drops by 11 points when tasks are merged.
 Closely related tasks can benefit from joint training, while divergent tasks often harm each other.

 ### Task similarity analysis